Lukanite/CP_wpvulns/README.md

     - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
-    - Create an "<a>" tag longer than 64k, which upon truncation renders as malformed HTML.
+    - Create an "<a>" tag longer than 64k in a comment, which upon truncation renders as malformed HTML.
 Browsers try to fix this which leads to interpretation of the onmouseover exploit.
     - Sample exploit generator:
     ```python
     out = "<a title='x onmouseover=alert(unescape(/hello%20world/.source)) style=position:absolute;left:0;top:0;width:5000px;height:5000px  "